RCTs for Frontier AI Governance: Methodological Challenges and Solutions for Human Uplift Studies: Results

 \begin{displayquote} \textbf{D:} \enquote{\itshape It’s often \textbf{very difficult to know what was actually done on an uplift study based on model cards.} Did they have a day to do the task?
 A week?
 Was it a multiple choice exam?
 An intensive planning exercise?} \end{displayquote}

-This lack of detail hampers scientific progress and appropriate interpretation of results.
-While Expert B noted contractual solutions can ensure publishing rights, the feasibility of such arrangements can depend on power dynamics and dependencies between researchers and model developers, which shape the negotiability of terms in practice.
+This lack of detail hampers scientific progress and appropriate interpretation of results for governance applications and beyond.
+While Expert B noted contractual solutions can ensure publishing rights, the feasibility of such arrangements can depend on power dynamics and dependencies between researchers, evaluators, and model developers, which shape the negotiability of terms in practice.